 Tickets are €7,50 / students €5 and can be booked via Dansmakers.

 After the September 22 performance we invite our audience to join us to Veem House for Performance’s launch of their 100 Day House.

-The programme of If I Can’t Dance is financially supported by the Mondriaan Fund, the Creative Europe Programme of the European Union, the municipality of Amsterdam, and Ammodo.
+The programme of If I Can’t Dance is financially supported by the Mondriaan Fund, the Creative Europe Programme of the European Union, the AFK (Amsterdam Fund for the Arts), and Ammodo.
 If I Can’t Dance is a member of Corpus and Performance Platform.